justincremer/portfolio/README.md

-# Personal Portofolio
+# My Portofolio Website
-Written in React using Tailwindcss
+Written in React and styled with Tailwindcss.
-Will be hosted on xiubox.io/justincremer once I sort out a forwarding latency issue with my awful router
+This will be hosted on xiubox.io/justincremer once I'm finished.